What is a proctored exam?

 What are the student's responsibilities?

-Select a proctor within the first two weeks of the semester (or earlier, if the syllabus requires).
+Select a proctor within the first two weeks of the fall or spring semester, or within the first week for summer sessions (or earlier, if the syllabus requires).

 Ensure that the proctor is able to administer the exam within the exam window outlined in the course syllabus.